venkatganesh/mysql-to-Json/README.md

 #Usage
-Download and run make file output produced mysqljson
+Download and run make file
+run your program ./mysqlJson